Key Takeaways You'll Get

 But our understanding might be a little murkier when we’re talking about our horses, who have about four times the length of intestine that we do and consume vastly different diets.

-So, what exactly is our horse’s microbiome and why is it crucial to care for it?
+So, what exactly is the equine microbiome and why is it crucial to care for it?

 A Crucial Ecosystem